gocd/docs.go.cd/content/configuration/secrets_management.md

     - A check connection
     - Save/Validation of the configuration
     - For Plugin and Package materials, the secret params are resolved before being picked up for an update
+  - Secret Params defined in Elastic Configuration will be resolved during
+    - Save/Validation of the configuration
+    - The secret params are resolved just before GoCD makes a request to the the elastic agent plugin.
+The secret params are only resolved for requests with custer profile and elastic agent profile in the message.

 If a Secret Param resolution fails the corresponding task would fail as well.
 This can lead to a failed job or a failed material update.